-The Fund has adopted a distribution plan pursuant to Rule 12b-1 under the 1940 Act under which the Fund may compensate SSGA FD (or others) for services in connection with the distribution of the Fund's Class A shares and for services provided to shareholders in that class (the "Plan").
-The Plan calls for payments at an annual rate (based on average daily net assets) of 0.25% of the Fund's net assets attributable to its Class A shares.
-Because these fees are paid out of the assets of the Fund attributable to its Class A shares on an ongoing basis, they will increase the cost of your investment and may cost you more over time than paying other types of sales charges.
+The Funds have adopted a distribution plan pursuant to Rule 12b-1 under the 1940 Act under which a Fund may compensate SSGA FD (or others) for services in connection with the distribution of a Fund's Class A shares and for services provided to shareholders in this class (the "Plan").
+The Plan calls for payments at an annual rate (based on average daily net assets) of 0.25% of each Fund's net assets attributable to its Class A shares.
+Because these fees are paid out of the assets of a Fund attributable to its Class A shares on an ongoing basis, they will increase the cost of your investment and may cost you more over time than paying other types of sales charges.

-The Fund may pay distribution fees and other amounts described in this Prospectus at a time when shares of the Fund are unavailable for purchase.
+A Fund may pay distribution fees and other amounts described in this Prospectus at a time when shares of that Fund are unavailable for purchase.